Center for Economic Opportunity (CEO) Intern

 Financial Coaching Volunteer

-The Financial Coaching Volunteer supports the Economic Empowerment Program by working one on one with refugee, asylee, trafficking and other immigrants, including Unaccompanied Minors (UAC's) to learn the basics of building a budget, opening a bank account, and other aspects of financial literacy.
-Spanish speakers especially needed!
+The Financial Coaching Volunteer supports the Center for Economic Opportunity by working one on one with refugee, asylee, trafficking and other immigrants, including Unaccompanied Minors (UAC's) to learn the basics of building a budget, opening a bank account, and other aspects of financial literacy.
+Farsi, Dari/Pashto or Spanish speakers especially needed!

 Reception and Placement Volunteer